Rich in Buddhist traditions and beliefs, this ancient landlocked land of Laos has been inhabited since the early centuries BC.

 The Lan Xang kingdom was founded in the 14th century, and flourished under its ruling founder Fa Ngum.
-After Fa Ngum's oldest son, Oun Heuan (Samsenthai), ascended the throne, following his father's death, Lan Xang transformed into an important trade center.
+Fa Ngum's oldest son, Oun Heuan (Samsenthai), ascended the throne following his father's death, and Lan Xang was transformed into an important trade center.

-After its collapse, Laos was ruled by numerous kings, and ultimately overran by Burmese
+After its collapse, Laos was ruled by numerous kings, and ultimately overrun by Burmese

 armies between 1763 and 1769.

 Nearly a century later, Laos became part of French Indochina, a federation of French

 occupation during World War II, Laos declared themselves independent; however, French